trainart/linux2/2-3-1-Advanced Shell Scripting.md

 cat /etc/passwd | awk -F":" '/nologin$/ {print $1"-"$5}'
 ```

-##### Task:
-Modify the above command, to narrow selection by only lines starting with s
+**Task:Modify the above command, to narrow selection by only lines starting with 's'**